xxh/xxh-plugin-xonsh-example/README.md

-1. Fork this
+1. Fork this repo
 2. Add your functions
+3. Remove this list
-3. Rename your repo to xxh-plugin-[title]
+4. Rename your repo to xxh-plugin-[title]
-4. Enjoy :)
+5. Test, develop and enjoy!

 ------------------------------------------------------